Diagnosis

 Medications

-Anti-parasite medications are the first line of treatment against ascariasis.
-The most common are:
+Anti-parasite medicines can help the body get rid of roundworms that cause ascariasis.
+The most common medicines are:

 Surgery

-In cases of heavy infestation, surgery may be necessary to remove worms and repair damage they've caused.
-Intestinal blockage or holes, bile duct blockage, and appendicitis are complications that may require surgery.
+If many worms are in the body, sometimes surgery is needed to remove worms and repair damage they've caused.
+Intestine blockage or holes, bile duct blockage, and appendicitis are complications that may require surgery.

 Preparing for your appointment

-Your family doctor might refer you to a doctor trained in digestive disorders (gastroenterologist).
+Your family healthcare professional might refer you to a doctor called a gastroenterologist, who is trained in digestive conditions.
 You may need to see a surgeon if the worms have blocked the intestines.

 What you can do